pinggit/pinggit.github.com/_posts/2013-09-30-mac-windows-linux.markdown

 then ssh into my linux machine ..

-now I can get my work done from there ..
+now I can get my work done from there , sharply ..